GadekarPooja/Elevate-Lab-Task4/README.md

 These cards give a quick overview of business performance at a glance.

+2. Slicers :

-2. Slicers :You added slicers to make the dashboard interactive
+   You added slicers to make the dashboard interactive

 Year